3mcloud/cwest-polymer/README.md

 [![PyPI Version][pypi-image]][pypi-url] [![pypi download][pypi-download]][pypi-url]
 [![DOI](https://zenodo.org/badge/851879885.svg)](https://doi.org/10.5281/zenodo.16746435)

-This python package used for reading, analyzing, and interpretting polymer species within mass spectrometry data using fractional mass remainder (fmr), a generalized kendrick mass defect (KMD) algorithm.
-This is done using circular distance metrics with cluster analysis to classify polymer groups more efficiently.
+This python package is used for reading, analyzing, and interpretting polymer species within mass spectrometry data using fractional mass remainder (fmr), a generalized kendrick mass defect (KMD) algorithm.
+Using circular distance metrics with cluster analysis, we can classify polymer groups rapidly and effectively.

-`cwest-polymer` (Welsh for "polymer quest") uses the data science python package[`piblin` (Welsh for "pipeline")](https://pypi.org/project/piblin/), which is able to comprehensively capture analytical data from a variety of sources along with their metadata.
-This packages shows basic implementations of file readers and transforms for polymer analysis, but can be extended to include more complex data processing and analysis pipelines.
+`cwest-polymer` (Welsh for "polymer quest") uses the data science python package [`piblin` (Welsh for "pipeline")](https://pypi.org/project/piblin/), which is able to comprehensively capture analytical data from a variety of sources along with their metadata. `cwest-polymer` shows a basic implementations of file readers and transforms for polymer analysis, but can be extended to include more complex data processing and analysis pipelines, to determine polymer groupings.
 Further examples of piblin implementations can be found in the [`hermes rheo` a rheological data analysis package](https://pypi.org/project/hermes-rheo/).

 More details on these concepts can be found in the reprint below.
 This includes literature references to KMD for futher